Debt Statistics in South Carolina

 Debt Management Program

 Debt management is an effective way to pay off high-interest debts without having to take out a loan.
 These plans reduce the interest rate you pay to around 8% (sometimes lower) if you qualify.
-They also provide affordable monthly payments that eliminate credit card debt in 3-5 years.
+They also provide affordable monthly payments that eliminate credit card debt in three to five years.

 The counselors at nonprofit credit counseling agencies are certified by the National Foundation of Credit Counseling, and the certification is renewed every two years.

-You should note that your credit scores will drop slightly at the start of the program because you will be asked to close out your credit cards, but as long as you make your payments on time and pay off the total amount you owe, your credit score should improve dramatically.
+You should note that your credit scores will drop slightly at the start of the program because you will be asked to close out your credit cards, but if you make your payments on time and pay off your balance, your credit score should improve dramatically.

 » Where to find it? – Nonprofit credit card counseling agencies offer debt management and allow you to enroll over the phone with a credit counselor or online.
 The counselors will assist you in creating an affordable budget that includes payments toward eliminating your debt.